 But many people wondered if we were sacrificing taste for potency.

-So I conducted a series of tests by preparing the tinctures according to the directions on the blog and sent the samples in for lab testing.
+So, I conducted a series of tests by preparing the tinctures according to the blog’s directions and sending the samples in for lab testing.

 I tested the Golden Dragon single wash compared to the Green Dragon Long Soak for 24 hours, 5 days, 8 days, 30 days, and 60 days.